Annihilators of Koszul Homologies and Almost Complete Intersections

 Now, let $S$ be the $S_2$-ification of $R$ and $R^{unm}=R/U$ where $U$ is the intersection of the primary components of $R$ associated to assht$(R)$.
 It is known that (see for example \cite{AoyamaGotoOnTheEndomorphism} and \cite{AoyamaSomeBasic}) $S$ is an unmixed finite $R$-module and $\omega_R\simeq \omega_S$.
 As well there is an injection $h:R^{unm}\to S$ whose cokernel has dimension at most $d-2$.

-Since, by assumption, $R$ contains a field, there exists a regular local subring $A$ of $R^{unm}$ such that $\mathbf{x}$ forms the regular system of parameters for $A$ and the residue field of $A$ is $k$.
+Since, by assumption, $R$ contains a field, there exists a regular local subring $A$ of $R^{unm}$ such that $\mathbf{x}$ forms the regular system of parameters for $A$, the residue field of $A$ is $k$ and $R^{unm}$ is a finitely generated $A$-module (see, Remark 2.2(vi)).
 By Lemma \ref{Lemma torsionfree}, $R^{unm}$ is a torsion-free $A$-module.
-So that we may apply the projection formula of multiplicity \cite[Corollary 6.5]{HermannIkedaEquimultiplicity} which asserts that
+So that we may apply the projection formula of multiplicity \cite[Corollary 6.5]{HermannIkedaEquimultiplicity} in conjunction with \cite[Corollary 4.7.9]{BrunsHerzogCohenMacaulay} to deduce that